CrocInc/wiki2markdown/README.md

 Confluence Wiki to Markdown (Github flavor) converter.

 This tool accepts a xml backup from Confluence 3.x/4.x and converts all pages into Markdown.
-Besides page the tool supports extracting attachments.
+Besides converting wiki markup of pages the tool supports extracting attachments and some additional processing.

 # Features
 Currently it supports the following WIKI macros/markup: